SN 1006: Historic reports

 This description is often taken as probable evidence that the supernova was of type Ia.

-In The Book of Healing, Iranian philosopher Avicenna reported observing this supernova from northeastern Iran.
+In The Book of Healing, Iranian philosopher Ibn Sina reported observing this supernova from northeastern Iran.
 He reported it as a transient celestial object which was stationary and/or tail-less (a star among the stars), that it remained for close to 3 months getting fainter and fainter until it disappeared, that it threw out sparks, that is, it was scintillating and very bright, and that the color changed with time.

 Some sources state that the star was bright enough to cast shadows; it was certainly seen during daylight hours for some time.

-According to Songshi, the official history of the Song Dynasty (sections 56 and 461), the star seen on May 1, 1006, appeared to the south of constellation Di, between Lupus and Centaurus.
+According to Songshi, the official history of the Song dynasty (sections 56 and 461), the star seen on May 1, 1006, appeared to the south of constellation Di, between Lupus and Centaurus.
 It shone so brightly that objects on the ground could be seen at night.

 By December, it was again sighted in the constellation Di.
 The Chinese astrologer Zhou Keming, who was on his return to Kaifeng from his duty in Guangdong, interpreted the star to the emperor on May 30 as an auspicious star, yellow in color and brilliant in its brightness, that would bring great prosperity to the state over which it appeared.
-The reported color yellow should be taken with some suspicion however, because Zhou may have chosen a favorable color for political reasons.
+The reported color yellow should be taken with some suspicion, however, because Zhou may have chosen a favorable color for political reasons.

 There appear to have been two distinct phases in the early evolution of this supernova.
 There was first a three-month period at which it was at its brightest; after this period it diminished, then returned for a period of about eighteen months.

-A petroglyph by the Hohokam in White Tank Mountain Regional Park, Arizona, has been interpreted as the first known North American representation of the supernova, though other researchers remain skeptical.